 Once you have this note-taking template, you can even set it as the default for new pages in the notebook.
 This automatically generates a Cornell notes page format every time a new page is created.

 Once you’re a notebook champion, try out sketchnoting yourself, or invite students to try sketchnoting instead of writing out notes.
-Presenting information in a variety of ways helps learners to understand it
+Presenting information in a variety of ways helps learners to recall and retain it better.

 Learn more about sketchnoting from Verbal to Visual.